Skip to main content

 Help to find work on Universal Credit

-You can get help to prepare for work, look for work or increase your earnings when you receive Universal Credit.
+You can get help to prepare for work, look for work or increase your earnings when you get Universal Credit; a payment you’ll get if you’re on a low income or out of work.
+It’s based on your earnings, not hours worked and offers more flexibility to increase your hours.

-To get Universal Credit you need to agree your commitment through your online account.
-Your commitment sets out the things you need to do to prepare for work, look for work or increase your earnings.
+To get Universal Credit you need to agree your commitment in your online account.

 Work related support from your work coach

-Your work coach will offer help and advice on how to apply for jobs including creating a CV, filling in job application forms or preparing for interviews.
-You can contact your work coach through your Universal Credit journal on your online account.
+Your work coach will offer help and information on how to apply for jobs including creating a CV, filling in job application forms or preparing for interviews.

 There are also Universal Credit video guides on preparing for and looking for work.